a529987659852/openwbmqtt/README.md

 # openWBmqtt
-Custom component for home assistant supporting openWB wallbox
+Custom component for home assistant supporting [openWB wallbox](https://openwb.de/main/) wallbox for charging electric vehicles

 ## How to add this custom componant to home assistant